 American Airlines is giving serious consideration to the role its Boeing 757s will play in its long-term fleet plan as the carrier's chief executive says it faces challenges with the aircraft's economics.

-"It is fair to say we are struggling with the economics of the 757 fleet in light of some of the contractual issues we have with suppliers," says chief executive Gerard Arpey.
+But Arpey did highlight cost issues associated with its 757s.
+"It is fair to say we are struggling with the economics of the 757 fleet in light of some of the contractual issues we have with suppliers," he explains.
+Currently, American operates 124 757-200s.

 "We're trying to figure out the best plan forward in terms of our narrowbody footprint under our long-term fleet plan and trying to figure out exactly where the 757 is going to land," says Arpey.